Andrew Dold

 the Arabian Holocene Sub-pluvial.

-This would have resulted in the ocean level to rise to -64 meters below current levels in a matter of 40 days or less.
-That would suck!
+This would have resulted in the water level to have risen to -64 meters below current levels in a matter of 40 days or less, adding insult to injury to our early ancestors who occupied this part of the world for more than 50,000 years.

 It is impossible to say with any certainty that these events are reflected in the mythology that originates from this area, but “What If” the stories we have from our ancient past are in fact from those people who experienced a dramatically changing world.

-As an artist, the myths that spring from this region of the world are rich with imagery and symbolism.
-It is through the fantasy world of art that I would like to explore the relationship of these ancient myths to the events that transpired in this region of the world.
-These works of art are in no way an attempt to say that these myths are attached to the catastrophic events illustrated in this paper, only an attempt to explore the world of "What If!"
+As an artist, the myths that spring from this region of the world are rich with imagery and symbolism, in particularly the Enuma Elish.
+The earliest creation/flood myth known to man.
+It is through the fantasy world of art that I would like to explore the relationship of this ancient myth to the events that transpired in this region of the world.
+The works of art that are represented in my body of work are in no way an attempt to say that these myths are attached to the catastrophic events illustrated in this paper, only an attempt to explore the world of "What If!"

 Footnotes